 But now the teens are using technology.
-They get a camcorder for each group and have a list of things to do at various locations.
+They have a list of things to do at various locations.
 They put the list of each group in a different order so the groups don't all go to the same place at once.
-Then they film it for proof.
+Then they video record it for proof.

 A Hunt for Information

 A couple of years ago, I organized a fun car rally/scavenger hunt for the staff at work.
 I concentrated on the hunters gathering information rather than things, so as not to disrupt the activities in stores and other businesses.
 Scavengers were asked to get dates from a building cornerstone and a gravestone, an inscription from a building lintel and a gravestone, to count the number of seats in a restaurant and the number of overhead light standards on a bridge, to identify historic community landmarks, etc.